The Modern Man’s 2023 Smart Casual Dressing Guide

 From the key garments and failsafe outfits to the biggest dos and don’ts, we demystify menswear's trickiest dress code.

-Dress codes are supposed to simplify the process of deciding what to wear, but that’s not always the case.
+Dress codes are supposed to make deciding what to wear simple, but that’s not always the case.
 Two words: smart casual.
 This seemingly self-contradictory term will cause most men a bit of confusion at some point in their lives.
 It’s so vague, so easy to misinterpret and so hard to pin down.
-It has also changed a lot over the past few decades, just to muddy the waters further still.
+It has also changed a lot over the past few decades, to muddy the waters further.

-To really nail smart casual, it’s important to understand it fully first.
-From the key garments and failsafe combos to the biggest dos and don’ts, knowing these things will allow you to approach smart casual dressing with complete and utter confidence – and when you’re confident, you look good.
+To nail smart casual, it’s important to understand it fully first.
+From the key garments and failsafe combos to the biggest dos and don’ts, knowing these things will allow you to approach smart-casual dressing with complete and utter confidence – and when you’re confident, you look good.

-With that in mind, this comprehensive guide to modern smart casual style aims to demystify the notoriously tricky dress code.
-Here’s everything you need to know.
+With that in mind, this comprehensive guide to modern smart-casual style aims to demystify the notoriously tricky dress code while offering up some example outfits that strike the right balance.

 Smart casual is a broad term used to describe garments and outfits that sit between the ‘smart’ and ‘casual’ extremes.
 It’s relaxed and informal, but with a subtly sophisticated quality that casual outfits often lack.
 It’s safe, versatile and easy to wear – making it an excellent default setting for most men, the majority of the time.